top of page

 - Civic Revolution

-A transition to a zero carbon economy in the UK is technically achievable, according to the Committee on Climate Change (the statutory committee set up to advise the UK and its devolved governments on tackling and preparing for climate change).
-The committee acknowledges that many of the policies that will drive this progress will not be designed in Westminster – they are devolved decisions that will be defined and implemented at local government level.
+The transition to a low carbon economy in the UK is technically achievable, according to the Committee on Climate Change (the statutory committee set up to advise the UK and its devolved governments on tackling and preparing for climate change).
+At the same time, the committee acknowledges that many of the positive changes needed will not be developed in Westminster – they will be defined and implemented locally.

-Carbon Copy is a UK-based, non-profit organisation that inspires more big-thinking action for climate and nature, by connecting local communities, councils and companies who share the goal of a carbon zero future.
-Engaged citizens, progressive local authorities and agile employers can move fast, and this is a critical advantage given the urgency of the climate and ecological crises.
+Carbon Copy is a UK-based, non-profit organisation that exists to turn individual concern about our climate into collective impact.
+Passionate communities, progressive councils and purpose-led companies can move faster together, which is critical given the urgency of the climate and nature crisis.
 By scaling down to scale up, we can make local change massive.

 Find out more.